httpwg/wg-materials/ietf94/minutes.md

 mnot: may send call for adoption on this, will see if Erik N is willing to edit

-ekr: is this a doc that doesn't req https?  it wud be attracitve to go to goog and they send you frame with all this info -- is fine over https -- but if plain http isn't ok
+ekr: is this a doc that doesn't req https?  it would be attractive to go to goog and they send you frame with all this info -- is fine over https -- but if plain http isn't ok

 mnot: intent is to not do over http